Admission to Honors

 What are the qualifications for being admitted to the Honors College?

 Entering freshmen with composite ACT scores of at least 30 or composite SAT scores of at least 1390 and at least a 3.5 high school GPA are invited to apply to the Honors College.
 Upon receipt of their Honors College freshmen applications, all National Merit Finalists and National Achievement Finalists are admitted automatically (but they must submit the Honors application).
 Students will be notified of their acceptance by e-mail.
-Admission to the Computer-Based Honors Program and the University Fellows Experience is a more involved admissions process reserved for incoming freshmen.
+Admission to the Randall Research Scholars Program and the University Fellows Experience is a more involved admissions process reserved for incoming freshmen.

 What if I don’t qualify for the Honors College right now?
 Can I be admitted later?